dhivehi/Kia/tools/README.md

+### adupacker.py
-Script to generate the adu.bin and index.txt file

-all audio clips must be mono 16bit 22050Hz wav.
+Script to stitch all individual clips into one \[adu.bin] and index.txt file . all audio clips must be mono 16bit 22050Hz wav.

 folder structure:
 ```
 aduthah / <index><akuru> / <akuru><fili>
 ```

+### Main.java
+a java implementation
+change line 79, 148, 162, 193 with the full path to where this file is located before compiling keep adu.bin and header.bin in same folder when compiling.